simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 this module as a library or extending from it, you will probably encounter breaking changes, since a lot of code has been refactored:

-- TODO upgrade to v9 of oauth2-server https://github.com/thephpleague/oauth2-server/releases/tag/9.0.0
 - upgraded to v5 of lcobucci/jwt https://github.com/lcobucci/jwt
-- TODO move checkers to templates (generics) for proper static type handling
-- TODO move to SSP (symfony) container
-- TODO remove dependency on laminas/laminas-diactoros
-- TODO remove dependency on laminas/laminas-httphandlerrunner
-- TODO create a bridge towards SSP utility classes, so they can be easily mocked

 # Version 4 to 5